Zou Bisou Bisou: Critical response to Mad Men scene

-Numerous critics from prominent media outlets such as The Wall Street Journal, Slate, USA Today, Rolling Stone, New York Daily News, Los Angeles Times, Chicago Sun-Times, CBS News, noted that the highlight of the 5th season premiere was Paré's performance of this song during Don Draper's surprise 40th birthday party, describing the performance and Paré as sexy, slinky, and sultry.
+Numerous critics from prominent media outlets such as The Wall Street Journal, Slate, USA Today, Rolling Stone, New York Daily News, Los Angeles Times, Chicago Sun-Times, CBS News, noted that the highlight of the fifth season premiere of Mad Men was Paré's performance of this song during Don Draper's surprise 40th birthday party, describing the performance and Paré as sexy, slinky, and sultry.
 Matthew Perpetua of Rolling Stone said that "Megan sings...for her husband, who can barely suppress his embarrassment and discomfort."

-Erin Carlson of The Hollywood Reporter described Paré's performance as "bizarre, come-hither burlesque", noting that she "stunned partygoers who openly ogled her while the ad exec (Jon Hamm) squirmed with polite embarrassment."

 The song's performance became a trending topic on Twitter.
 Since the song was trending the entire following day, the Roots performed a brief rendition of a verse of the song as interstitial music the following night on Late Night with Jimmy Fallon.
 Despite the social media frenzy, the song did not crack the iTunes Top 100.
 On 14 April 2012, however, it did manage to reach the lowest position of the Canadian Hot 100, at No. 100.